Filter by Category

 Period of Purple Crying/ Safe Sleep October 13, 2018 9-11 Penquis 50 North St Dover

 Strengthening Families 101/Protective Factors October 16, 2018 9-11am Penquis 50 North St Dover

 Mandated Reporter- November 7, 2018 5-7pm Penquis 50 North St Dover

 Strengthening Families 101/Protective Factors - November 14, 2018 5-7pm Penquis 50 North St Dover

 Period of Purple Crying/ Safe Sleep- November 28, 2018 5-7pm Penquis 50 North St Dover

 To register, or for more information please contact Stephen Madera 974-2479 firstname.lastname@example.org

 with Walter Boomsma

-This fun, one day program is designed to prepare people interested in serving as a substitute teacher or ed tech.
-There will be plenty of hands on learning that will include important classroom management techniques and teaching strategies.
-We’ll also cover some legal aspects and help you develop your own sub pack of resources and an action plan that will get you started on the right foot!
-If you’ve been subbing, this is a great opportunity for a refresher and some new ideas.
-The workshop is based on Utah State University’s STEDI Program and attendees will earn a certificate recognized by PVAEC member districts (Dexter, Dover-Foxcroft, Guilford, Milo).
+This fun one-day program is designed to prepare people interested in serving as a substitute teacher or ed tech.
+There will be plenty of “hands-on learning” that will include important classroom management techniques and teaching strategies.
+We’ll also cover some legal aspects and help you develop your own “sub pack” of resources and an action plan that will get you started on the right foot!
+If you’ve been subbing, this is a great opportunity for a “refresher” and some new ideas.
+Attendees will earn a certificate recognized by many local districts.
+One student comments, “…very engaging with a lot of real-life scenarios.
+I came away with new information even after subbing for a year.”
 The program is taught by Walter Boomsma, an experienced substitute teacher and adult educator.
-An optional recommended textbook containing educational strategies and classroom activities will be available for purchase for $25.